 The pros and cons of hydrogen

 On the other hand, those production costs are tumbling down with every year.
-And one of the biggest problems with renewable energy is that there are only a very limited number of places that are good at producing it.
+And hydrogen is particularly useful for solving one of the biggest problems with renewable energy.
+That there are only a very limited number of places that are good at producing it.

 There’s sunshine in Arabia and California and wind in the north of Europe, but most places in the world will need to have renewable energy transported to them.
-And hydrogen is extremely efficient when it comes to long haul transport and to long-term storage because it’s much denser than other energy sources so it needs far less space.
+And hydrogen is extremely efficient when it comes to long haul transport and for long-term storage, because it’s much denser than other energy sources so it needs far less space.

 So it’s much better at long haul transportation than electric vehicles are, because of all the space they need for their batteries, and is nearly three times more efficient than gasoline is.